davibarreira/LunarVimConfig/README.md

 or (as I  did), comment the lines related to Latex and the Enter autocompletion on autopairs.
 My modified `autopairs.lua` can be found in this GitHub repo.

+One might be interested in using different compilation engines for Latex.
+For example, you might want to use lualatex.
+For this, write `%!
+TeX program = lualatex` in the top of the main Latex file.
+Then, `vimtex` will use lualatex.

 ### Useful shortcuts
 It's not always clear every shortcut you might need.
 Here is a list of some unusual yet useful shortcuts:

+#### Coding
+* `Shift + k` - Opens the documentation for a function;

 #### Floating terminal
 * `Ctrl+\+n` - When inside the floating terminal, if you press this you will go to Normal mode;